Shapeshifting: Needed items

-Some shapeshifters are able to change form only if they have some item, usually an article of clothing.
+Some shapeshifters can change form only if they have some item, usually an article of clothing.
 In Bisclavret by Marie de France, a werewolf cannot regain human form without his clothing, but in wolf form does no harm to anyone.
-The most common use of this motif, however, is in tales where a man steals the article and forces the shapeshifter, trapped in human form, to become his bride.
+However, the most common use of this motif is in tales where a man steals the article and forces the shapeshifter, trapped in human form, to become his bride.
 This lasts until she discovers where he has hidden the article, and she can flee.
 Selkies feature in these tales.
 Others include swan maidens and the Japanese tennin.

-Swedish writer Selma Lagerlöf, in The Wonderful Adventures of Nils, included a version of the story with the typical elements (fisherman sees mermaids dancing on an island and steals the sealskin of one of them, preventing her from becoming a seal again so that he could marry her) and linked it to the founding of the city of Stockholm.
+Swedish writer Selma Lagerlöf, in The Wonderful Adventures of Nils, included a version of the story with the typical elements (fisherman sees mermaids dancing on an island and steals the sealskin of one of them, preventing her from becoming a seal again, so that he could marry her) and linked it to the founding of the city of Stockholm.